 Triumph Bonneville Bobber

-The Triumph Bonneville Bobber was a bit of a surprise when it was announced back in 2016 but swiftly became a huge hit thanks to its gorgeous styling, affordable price and excellent performance.
-In 2020 the Bobber is going stronger than ever and now has a new Black edition available as well!
+The Triumph Bonneville Bobber was a bit of a surprise when it was announced back in 2016 but swiftly became a huge hit thanks to its gorgeous styling, affordable price, and excellent performance.
+In 2021 the Bobber is going stronger than ever!

 Aside from the styling one of the things that really makes this motorcycle unique is the way it performs, with the kind of handling and acceleration you might expect from a street bike rather than a cruiser!

-Somehow, despite everything Triumph have packed into this bike, they've managed to keep the price down to £10,650 which I am sure has helped with its huge success.
-For an extra grand you can pick up a Bonneville Bobber Black which adds Brembo brakes, Showa forks, cruise control and a mean fully blacked out look.
+Somehow, despite everything Triumph has packed into this bike, they've managed to keep the price down to £11,850 which I am sure has helped with its huge success.

 |Engine Type||8 valve, SOHC, 270° crank angle parallel-twin|